herculesinc/pg-dao/bin/README.md

 ## Managing Transactions

 pg-dao supports a simple transactions mechanism.
 Queries executed when DAO is in transaction mode will all be a part of a single transaction.
-It is possible to start and commit multiple transactions within the same DAO session, but only one transaction roll-back per sessions is allowed.
+Only one transaction is allowed per connection session.
+A transaction can be started at any point during the connection session, and must be committed or rolled back when the connection is released back to the pool.

 ### Entering Transaction Mode
 Starting a transaction can be done via the following method: